-11.4 Application Client functions
+11.4 Application Client Functions

-11.4.1 Validate OBF_Token
+11.4.1 Validate OBF_Token Function

-When the Application Client is started, or wants to communicate securely with the application server, the current OBF_Token is validated to ensure the lifetime of the token has not expired.
-If the lifetime has expired, or if no current OBF_Token is available the Application Client will use the Get OBF_Token Function to get a new OBF_Token.
+When the Application Client is started, or wants to communicate securely with the Server Part, the current OBF_Token is validated to ensure the lifetime of the token has not expired.
+If the lifetime has expired or if no current OBF_Token is available or when indicated by the Server Part, the Application Part will use the Get OBF_Token Function to get a new OBF_Token.